 “This suit?”
 I ask bemused.

 “Yes.
 He kept saying there’s ‘this suit’ asking questions, and that’s when I knew that it was you.”
 She wipes a tear from her face.
 “I called George because he always called me when something like this came up… he hadn’t called me in years.
 He called when I relocated to Seattle and he never told me how he got my number.
 Then he called me again when you initiated the background check.
 But no other time… not once.”
 She wipes away another tear and curls her legs underneath her.
 “It wasn’t hard to figure out that it was you.
 I called George and he didn’t even want to speak to me.
 He thought that I had sent you down there.
 He was scared shitless.
-That’s when I twisted his arm and found out why… found out that while he was pretending to be my friend all of this time, he was actually protecting Vincent.
+That’s when I twisted his arm and found out why… found out that while he was pretending to be my friend all this time, he was just protecting Vincent.
 I thought he was my friend, and he wasn’t!
 He was one of them the whole time!”
 She starts to weep again, no doubt feeling the betrayal of the last person in Green Valley that she trusted… because he was the law, and surely the law was on her side, right?
-Apparently not.

 “I left because of everything!
 The thought of you down there with those bastards made me ill, but finding out what you were doing down there hurt me so badly… because I want to forget about it, because I didn’t want you in that part of my life, because I hate those people, because you lied to me… all of it.
 I didn’t have a chance to prepare myself and I couldn’t believe that you would lie to me.
 I’ve shared more with you than I have shared with any one person in my life except for maybe Al, and I feel like even though you think you were using it to help me, you actually used it against me.”
 I stiffen and gasp at her words, pulling her back to look into her eyes.

 “Butterfly, how could you possibly feel that way?”
 I ask, my voice betraying my horror.